 In a trauma situation, the neck should be immobilized until x-rays are taken and reviewed by a physician.
 Emergency medical personnel will assume that an unconscious individual has a neck injury and respond accordingly.
 The victim may experience shock and either temporary or permanent paralysis.

 Treatment will depend on which of the seven cervical vertebrae are damaged and the kind of fracture sustained.
 A minor compression fracture can be treated with a cervical brace worn for 6 to 8 weeks until the bone heals.
-A more complex or extensive fracture may require traction, surgery, and internal fixation, 2 to 3 months in a rigid cast, or a combination of these treatments.
+A more complex or extensive fracture may require traction, surgery, 2 to 3 months in a rigid cast, or a combination of these treatments.

 Improvements in athletic equipment and rule changes have reduced the number of sports-related cervical fractures over the past 20 years.
 You can help protect yourself and your family if you:

 - Always wear a seat belt when you are driving or a passenger in a car.

 - Never dive in a shallow pool area, and be sure that young people are properly supervised when swimming and diving.

 - Wear the proper protective equipment for your sport and follow all safety regulations, such as having a spotter and appropriate cushioning mats.